sgl-project/sglang/README.md

 It makes your interaction with models faster and more controllable by co-designing the backend runtime and frontend language.

 The core features include:
-- **Fast Backend Runtime**: Efficient serving with RadixAttention for prefix caching, continuous batching, token attention (paged attention), tensor parallelism, flashinfer kernels, and quantization (AWQ/FP8/GPTQ/Marlin).
+- **Fast Backend Runtime**: Efficient serving with RadixAttention for prefix caching, continuous batching, token attention (paged attention), tensor parallelism, flashinfer kernels, jump-forward constrained decoding, and quantization (AWQ/FP8/GPTQ/Marlin).
 - **Flexible Frontend Language**: Enables easy programming of LLM applications with chained generation calls, advanced prompting, control flow, multiple modalities, parallelism, and external interactions.

 ## News